Chakravarti Rajagopalachari is one of the individuals whose personality and patriotism have made India a modern, powerful country.

 Early Life of Chakravarti Rajagopalachari

-Chakravarti Rajagopalachari was born on December 9,1878 in Thorapalli village in Krishnagiri district of Tamil Nadu.
+Chakravarti Rajagopalachari was born on December 9, 1878, in Thorapalli village in Krishnagiri district of Tamil Nadu.
 His father’s name is Chakravarti Venkataryan and his mother’s name is Chakravarty Singaramma.
 He was born in a Hindu Tamil Brahmin family.
 It may be recalled that he started his primary education at his village educational institution.
-But at the age of five he moved with his family to Hosur where Gopalachari enrolled at Hosur R.V.
+But at the age of five, he moved with his family to Hosur where Gopalachari enrolled at Hosur R.V.
 Government Boys in Higher Secondary School and from there he passed the matriculation examination in 1891.
 He later graduated in arts from Central College in Bangalore in 1894.
 Rajagopalachari enrolled in Presidency College, Madras for law studies after graduating and received a law degree in 1897.
-In the same year he got married to Alamelu Mangalamma in 1897 when she was ten years old, and they have three sons and two daughters.
+In the same year, he married to Alamelu Mangalamma in 1897 when she was ten years old, and they had three sons and two daughters.

 Political Career of Rajagopalachari